 Ed.D. and Ph.D. students must complete all degree requirements and graduate within seven years of first registration.
-Degree candidates who reach the program duration limit without completing all degree requirements must petition the Steering Committee for up to a one-year extension.
-Petitions should include the student's reasons for not completing the work, current progress made, and a detailed, realistic timetable for fulfilling all remaining requirements.
-The student's faculty advisor must approve and sign the petition, which will then be reviewed by the program Steering Committee.
-Extending study beyond the seven-year limit may have implications for financial aid packages.
+Degree candidates who reach the program duration limit without completing all degree requirements must petition the Steering Committee for an extension, which may be no longer than one year.
+Petitions should include the student's reasons for not completing the work, current progress made, and a detailed, realistic timetable